 The Inertia gives the Skarab a run for its money as our favorite hydration pack of the year, but we rank it below for a few reasons.
-First, while the 24-liter design gets the job done for mild-weather hiking with minimal gear, we prefer the Skarab’s 30-liter capacity (at a lighter weight, nonetheless) for year-round use or if we want to carry a little extra (like a full-frame camera or camping blanket).
-Second, we have a slight preference for the Osprey’s hydration reservoir, which can be turned inside out for easy cleaning and drying (Gregory’s 3D Hydro’s small opening can make cleaning more difficult, although the integrated hanger and shape-holding design does help with drying).
+First, while the 24-liter design gets the job done for mild-weather hiking with minimal gear, we prefer the Skarab’s 30-liter capacity for year-round use or if we want to carry a little extra (like a full-frame camera or camping blanket).
+Second, we have a slight preference for the Osprey’s hydration reservoir, which has a wide opening for easy cleaning and drying (Gregory’s 3D Hydro’s small opening can make cleaning more difficult, although the integrated hanger and shape-holding design does help with drying).
 And finally, while the Skarab’s bucket-style opening offers great access to the main compartment, the Interia’s traditional U-shaped zipper is a bit more limited.
-But for an attractive hydration pack that falls between the Skarab 30 and 22 ($110) in terms of capacity, the Inertia 24 is a nice option for both hiking and everyday use.
+But for an attractive hydration pack that falls between the Skarab 30 and 22 ($130) in terms of capacity, the Inertia 24 is a nice option for both hiking and everyday use.

 See the Men's Gregory Inertia 24 H2O See the Women's Gregory Swift 22 H2O

 Capacities: 12, 16, 22L